-Algerians fill the capital with big anti-Bouteflika protest
+Big anti-Bouteflika protest fills Algerian capital

-ALGIERS (Reuters) - Tens of thousands of Algerians packed dozens of streets to capacity in central Algiers on Friday to challenge President Abdelaziz Bouteflika’s 20-year-old rule in the biggest protests in the capital in 28 years.
+ALGIERS (Reuters) - Tens of thousands of Algerians packed central Algiers to capacity on Friday to challenge President Abdelaziz Bouteflika’s 20-year-old rule in the biggest protests in the capital in 28 years.

-While the protests were mostly peaceful, police used tear gas to block the road to the presidential palace and also used it in several other areas of the capital.
+While the demonstrations were mostly peaceful, police used tear gas to block the road to the presidential palace and also used it in several other areas of the capital.

+In its latest addition, quoted by the state news agency, the army magazine described the relationship between the military and Algerians in positive terms.

+“Both belong to one country, no alternative to it,” said Djeich magazine.
+Both the people and the army had the same vision and destiny, it said.

 Unusually, one of the most popular imams, or prayer leaders, in Algiers did not pray for the president as he does every Friday, and only wished the best for Algeria and its people.